 For any questions after buying your home, you should first contact the registered social landlord or local council who handled the sale.

-If you're a shared equity homeowner and have a question after buying, you should be able to find the answer in the after sale shared equity leaflet.
+If you're a shared equity homeowner and have a question after buying, you should be able to find the answer in the shared equity post-sale factsheet.

 Increasing your share

 Once you own a home through the NSSE scheme, you'll be able to buy a bigger share of your home later on.

 If you want to increase your share, you have to increase it by at least 5% in a year.